ataraxialinux/ataraxia/README.md

                                         \  |              |
                                          \ |              |
                                           \|______________|
-                           Fast and mini Linux distribution which uses musl libc.
+                           Fast and compact Linux distribution which uses musl libc.
 ```

 ## What is this?

-januslinux is a fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/) and [busybox](https://www.busybox.net/) userland tools.
-It is designed for maximum performance and small size.
-It is including basic system programs, development tools. januslinux uses [LibreSSL](https://www.libressl.org/) as an SSL engine because it is small and clean.

-## What hardware I can run it?

-You can run it on x86_64, aarch64, armv7l, armv6l, mips, mipsel and ppc64le.
+januslinux is a fast and compact Linux distribution which uses musl libc.
+This distribution is made from scratch.
+Its goal is to be optimized and compact.
+It uses a package manager called "npkg".
+It's a fork of CRUX's package manager called "pkgutils". januslinux is oriented for general use, but it is designed for advanced Linux users. januslinux was compiled with a hardened toolchain for better security. januslinux is a rolling distribution, it allows you to get the latest software.
+Also, januslinux have pretty good hardware support.

-## Where I can get it?
+## How can I get it?

-You can download [first pre-release version of Beta 4](https://github.com/JanusLinux/janus/releases/tag/180710) of januslinux which compiled on 10th July of 2018.
-It have bugs.
+You can download the [first pre-release version of Beta 4](https://github.com/JanusLinux/janus/releases/tag/180710) of januslinux which was compiled on 10th July of 2018.
+It has bugs.

 ## How I can contact and help you with development?

-You can write me on [email](mailto:nagakamira@gmail.com) and give some suggestions or help me on [GitHub](https://github.com/JanusLinux/janus).
-Also you can help submit it on DistroWatch, click [here](http://distrowatch.org/dwres.php?waitingdistro=444&resource=links#new).
-We are have own Discord server, click [here](https://discord.gg/a329dDz).
+You can [email](mailto:nagakamira@gmail.com) me and give some suggestions or help me to contribute to this project on [GitHub](https://github.com/JanusLinux/janus).
+Also, you can help submit it on DistroWatch, just click [here](http://distrowatch.org/dwres.php?waitingdistro=444&resource=links#new).
+We have own Discord server, to access just click [here](https://discord.gg/a329dDz).
 We have an IRC channel on freenode.net: #januslinux.
-Also you can subscribe on our mailing lists, click [here](https://www.freelists.org/list/januslinux).
+Don't forget to subscribe to our mailing lists, click [here](https://www.freelists.org/list/januslinux).